Mining on Lium Compute Subnet

 : Your miner container name/ID (find withdocker ps

-: Public IP address of the executor machine<executor_port>
+: Public IP address of the node machine<node_port>

 : The validator's SS58 hotkey address